 Renewals are for the same length of time as the original circulation period; and items can be renewed twice if no holds exist for that item.
 We allow only 10 of the following items per person at one time: videos (VHS), DVDs, magazines, and music CDs.
 Other libraries may allow more of these items to be checked out by an individual at one time.

 Most books circulate for 3 weeks, and can be renewed.
-This includes stack-shelved fiction and all non-fiction books for adults, young adults, and children, as well as audio fiction.
-New fiction works and boxed TV series on DVD circulate for 2 weeks.
+This includes all fiction and non-fiction books for adults, young adults, and children, as well as audio fiction.
+Boxed TV series on DVD circulate for 2 weeks.
 Videos (VHS), DVDs, and magazines circulate for 1 week.
 There are some reference works which circulate, and these also can be checked out for 1 week.

 Rusk County Community Library may restrict access to downloadable internet services, such as Freegal, on an individual basis, if requested by a patron.